 Richardson-Moore, who lives with her very much alive husband, Vince Moore, in Taylors, South Carolina, retired this summer after 15 years as pastor of Triune Mercy Center, a nondenominational church in nearby Greenville.
 She was an award-winning journalist at The Greenville News for 27 years when she answered a call to ministry and later began writing novels.

 “Murder, Forgotten” is her fifth book, written during “stolen moments” from her job leading Triune.
 She wrote her first book, a 2012 memoir, “The Weight of Mercy,” about her trials and tribulations to transform Triune, a former United Methodist Church, into a mission church to minister to the homeless.

-She turned to fiction next, writing three murder-mysteries which gave her a new way to tell stories about homelessness.
+Richardson-Moore turned to fiction as a new, perhaps unexpected, way to draw attention to homelessness by incorporating those experiencing homelessness into her books.
 For “Murder, Forgotten,” she couldn’t help but give some love to Wake Forest.
 The main character, Julianna Burke, like her creator, is a mystery writer and Wake Forest graduate, prone to “wanderings” from reality into the fictional worlds she writes about.